JamesSkemp/words/content/post/netflix-charges-more-for-blu-ray-no-more-blu-ray-i-guess.md

 +++
 title = "Netflix charges more for Blu-ray?
-No more Blu-ray I guess" summary = "Netflix starts charging $1 for the ability to rent Blu-ray?
+No more Blu-ray I guess" description = "Netflix starts charging $1 for the ability to rent Blu-ray?
 In this economy?" draft = false comments = true date = "2008-10-08T15:17:00-05:00"